ElliotNB/observable-slim/README.md

 ## Design (Deep Dive)

 Curious about the underlying architecture and implementation?
-See **[docs/design.md](docs/design.md)** for the problem model, core algorithms, complexity, invariants, cycle-safe instrumentation, cross-proxy fan-out, reachability-based teardown, and correctness arguments.
-Optional reading, but helpful if you want to understand how the internals stay fast and memory-safe.
+See **[docs/design.md](docs/design.md)** for the problem model, core algorithms, complexity, invariants, cycle-safe instrumentation, cross-proxy fan-out, lazy path generation (linked-list lineage), reachability-based teardown, and correctness arguments.
+It's optional reading, but helpful if you want to understand how the internals stay fast and memory-safe.
 For validation of scaling/time complexity performance, please see **[bench/results.md](bench/results.md)** for the most recent benchmarking run.

 ## Features

 - **Deep observation** of objects and arrays (all nested children)
+- **High performance creation** with **O(N) linear scaling**, suitable for deeply nested state trees.
 - **Structured change records** with: `type`, `property`, `currentPath` (dot notation), `jsonPointer` (RFC6901), `previousValue`, `newValue`, `target`, `proxy`
 - **Batched notifications** with `domDelay` (boolean or ms number)
 - **Multiple proxies per target** with safe cross-proxy propagation